Wednesday December 3 2025

 The processor is the central component that executes all of your computer's commands and calculations.
 From opening a simple application to running complex games or video editing programs, everything goes through the processor.

 The right choice depends on many factors that you need to carefully consider.
-Your budget plays a decisive role, as prices range from 100 to over 1000 euros.
+Your budget plays a decisive role, as prices range from around 100 to over 1000 euros.
 The type of use is also important - a casual user has different needs than a gamer or a content creator.

 Intel family